PPE & Exposure Safety · 2–5 min toolbox talk

 Safety Reminders

-- Report and clean spills immediately.
+- Report spills and leaks immediately.

 Ask the Crew